chrisgrieser/obsidian-smarter-paste/README.md

 ## General Modifications
 - When pasting text with left-over hyphenation (e.g. when copying from a PDF), those hyphenations are removed.
 - Two or more consecutive blank lines are reduced to one blank line.
-- Leading and Trailing whitespace is removed.
+- Leading and trailing whitespace is removed.

 ## Modifications for Specific Content Types
 ℹ️ *Note that __Pasta Copinara__ respects the core Obsidian setting `Auto Convert HTML`, meaning that the following modifications will not take place if that setting is disabled.*
 - Messages copypasted from the Discord app will be cleaned up.
-If the timestamp contains a relative date in English ("Today at…"), it will be replaced by the absolute date.
+If the timestamp contains a relative date in English ("Today at…"), it will be replaced with the absolute date.
 - Tweets copied from the Twitter website will be cleaned up.

 ## Commands added
 - `Paste as Plain Text without Modifications`: Utility Command which pastes the clipboard content as plain text and without any modifications.
 Also circumvents pasting-modifications from other plugins like [Auto Link Title](https://obsidian.md/plugins?id=obsidian-auto-link-title).

 ## Limitations
-The plugin only works with the standard pasting (`cmd/ctrl + v`), and not with the pasting in vim normal mode (`p`/`P`).
-Pasting with `cmd/ctrl + v` in normal or insert mode does work though.
+The plugin only works with the standard pasting (`cmd/ctrl + v`) shortcut, and not with the pasting in vim's `p`.
+(Pasting with `cmd/ctrl + v` in normal or insert mode does work though.)

 ## Installation
 Right now, the plugin is still in beta.
 It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).